QuocDuong16/Video-Download-Basic/README.md

 Firstly, you need to download the source code of Video Download Basic from Github.
 You can access the project's Github page here: **[https://github.com/QuocDuong16/Video-Download-Basic/releases](https://github.com/QuocDuong16/Video-Download-Basic/releases)**

-Go to the "Releases" section and download the latest version of the VideoDownloadBasic.zip file.
+Download the latest version of the VideoDownloadBasic.zip file.
 Proceed to download and extract it.

 ![image](https://user-images.githubusercontent.com/88141204/232289564-a996b8a2-e8e6-46a2-a93e-08c1b6e0c890.png)